AdobeDocs/certification.en/help/certifications/aem/aem-forms-e-developer.md

 >[!NOTE]
 >
->**New study resources available:** The [Exam Prep Guide](https://app.rockinfo.com/courses/playScorm/372) provides a tailored path through your certification exam prep process, including the in-depth study materials you'll need to be successful in attaining this certification. _If you are prompted to log in to the Exam Prep Guide, use your Adobe ID._
+>**New study resources available:** The [Exam Prep Guide](https://app.rockinfo.com/courses/playScorm/372) provides a tailored path through your certification exam prep process, including the in-depth study materials you need to be successful in attaining this certification. _If you are prompted to log in to the Exam Prep Guide, use your Adobe ID._

 ## Exam description {#exam-description}